radius-project/design-notes/resources/2023-04-tls-termination.md

 The following scenarios are common in the real world, and we will need to address them in the future:

 * Support authentication via Client Certificate.
-* Enable TLS encryption for upstream service (Xpirit’s feature request)
+* Enable TLS encryption for upstream service (customer request)
 * Support volume mount and env var reference for Applications.Core/secretStores.

 ### User scenarios